 Greater Control Over Campaigns: Technical skills enable PPC specialists to go beyond basic campaign setup and management.
 They can tailor campaigns with a level of specificity and personalization that wouldn’t be possible otherwise.

-In-depth Analytics: A technical background allows PPC specialists to set up more advanced tracking and analytics, offering deeper insights into user behavior and campaign effectiveness.
+In-depth Analytics: A technical background lets PPC specialists set up advanced tracking and analytics, providing deeper insights into user behavior and campaign success.

 Cons

-Complexity: Technical skills introduce another layer of complexity to an already multifaceted role.
-Mastery of HTML, JavaScript, and various PPC platforms requires a substantial time investment and ongoing education to keep up with updates and new features.
+Complexity: Technical skills add more complexity to an already complex role.
+Mastery of HTML, JavaScript, and various PPC platforms requires a huge time investment and ongoing education to keep up with updates and new features.

 Budget Management